-The purpose of the study of the French B, Chinese B & Spanish B course is to help students with some previous experience to develop their oral and written skills up to a fairly sophisticated degree.
-By the end of the course, students should be able to understand and use French, Chinese or Spanish in a range of contexts and for a range of purposes.
-The Language B course will give students the opportunity to reach a high degree of ability to handle the language
+The purpose of the study of the Language B (Chinese, French and Spanish) course is to help students with previous experience to further develop their language and cultural knowledge.
+By the end of the course, students should be able to understand and use of the language studied in a range of contexts and for a range of purposes.
+The course will focus on material which stimulates knowledge through enjoyment and creativity.